 I am an Associate Professor in the department of Computer Science and Engineering at University of Notre Dame, where I am leading a Machine Intelligence and kNowledge Engineering (MINE) group.

 I was invited to deliver an Early Career Spotlight talk at IJCAI-ECAI 2018.
 In 2010, I received a Chinese government award for outstanding self-financed students abroad.
 In 2009, I was awarded the European Research Consortium for Informatics and Mathematics (ERCIM) Alain Bensoussan Fellowship.
-I regularly serve on the Program Committee for premier conferences like SIGKDD (Senior PC), AAAI (Area Chair, Senior PC), IJCAI (Area Chair, Senior PC), etc. I also serve as an associated editor for IEEE Transactions on Dependable and Secure Computing (TDSC) and Information Sciences.
+I regularly serve on the Program Committee for premier conferences like SIGKDD (Senior PC), AAAI (Area Chair, Senior PC), IJCAI (Area Chair, Senior PC), etc. I also serve as Editor-in-Chief of ACM SIGKDD Explorations, associated editor for IEEE Transactions on Dependable and Secure Computing (TDSC) and Information Sciences.

 Prior to joining the University of Notre Dame, I was an Associate Professor in Computer Science at KAUST, Saudi Arabia.
 I completed my Ph.D. degree in computer science from INRIA-University Paris-Sud, France, in July 2010.
 I received my master and bachelor degrees from Xi’an Jiaotong University, China.

 - We have 5 papers accepted by AAAI 2023!
 Congratulations to Zhenwen, Qiannan, Hongyan, Xiuying and Xiaoting!
 These papers present our recent study of data-efficient learning from graphs, trustworthy machine learning and natural language understanding.
 More can be found here.